mark-renz/hyperledger-invoice/README.md

 h) Display all invoices

   Additional validation at chaincode

-  a) Paid Amount to be always less than invoice amount.
+  a) Paid Amount to be always less than invoice amount

-  b) Repayment amount to be always greater than payment amount.
+  b) Repayment amount to be always greater than payment amount

 To run the application follow this steps:
 1. Clone the repository.
 Paste this command to terminal to clone: git clone https://github.com/mark-renz/hyperledger-invoice